Highlights of 2012

 CULTURAL BOYCOTT – The cultural boycott against Israel aims to counteract Israel’s use of cultural works and events to normalize its illegal occupation of Palestine and whitewash its violations of international law and Palestinian human rights.
 As part of this movement, Adalah-NY has participated in a number of actions aimed at isolating Israeli cultural institutions complicit in their government’s actions.

-- October 25, 2012: Organized a protest of the Israeli Philharmonic Orchestra (IPO) performance at Carnegie Hall and helped to coordinate protests nationwide at locations where the IPO played.
+- October 25, 2012: Organized a protest of the Israel Philharmonic Orchestra (IPO) performance at Carnegie Hall and helped to coordinate protests nationwide at locations where the IPO played.
 An open letter to Carnegie Hall was signed by artists, including Pulitzer Prize-winning author Alice Walker, Palestinian spoken word artist Remi Kenazi and Pink Floyd’s Roger Waters.

 - March 7, 2012: Organized a lively and creative protest – including a live dance performance – of Batsheva Dance Company at the Brooklyn Academy of Music.